 Bugata Camp sits on a rock outcropping at about 13,300 feet.
 I was experiencing some nausea from the altitude sickness when we arrived, but managed to not throw up.
 We could charge our devices in the dining hut.
 We learned that tarped huts are warmer than wooden huts, but the upper bunks in the hut are colder than the lower ones because there’s an opening near the top of the door.
-The upper bunks are also not quite high enough, so you hit your head on it a lot when getting in and out of a lower bunk or taking layers off.
+The upper bunks are also not quite high enough, so you hit your head when getting in and out of a lower bunk or taking layers off.
 This is also where I realized that my 16-year-old 15 degree sleeping bag is no longer a 15 degree sleeping bag.
 We told ourselves it would be warmer or at least not colder at the next camp, which would be at a slightly (200 feet) lower elevation.

 Day 4: Weisman Peak and Hunwick’s Camp

 This was probably the hardest day of the trek.
 We climbed Weisman Peak (15,157 feet), which involved possibly more bushwacking than normal, although the whole trail seemed like a bushwack at this point anyway.
 I learned that rubber boots work reasonably well for both rock scrambling and snow.

 My friend had a terrible headache and wanted to descend Weisman as quickly as possible, but was hindered by my lack of coordination, which requires me to take deliberate steps when descending in steep mud so I don’t fall over and hurt myself.
 Bernard would take my poles and hold them in his hands while walking down wet ladders face-out as if they were stairs, while I carefully climbed down them face in.
 I also had an altitude headache, and every step down created a jolt in the back of my head.
 It started to rain when we were about a third of the way down, which only added to our misery.
 This was probably the worst mud day of the trip.